How to Stop Wasting Your Potential

 Use it and receive more.
 Bury it and lose what you have.
 That is the economy of potential.

-This does not mean you have to be a high achiever by worldly standards.
-It means: whatever God gave you — a talent, a gift, a skill, a passion, a platform of 5 people — use it.
+This doesn't mean you have to be a high achiever by worldly standards.
+It means: whatever God gave you — a talent, a gift, a skill, a passion, a platform of five people — use it.
 Actively.
 Faithfully.
 Without burying it out of fear.

 Your potential is not yours to waste.
 It is God's gift — and you are its steward.